glenlong/wedding/src/content/posts/father-of-the-bride-speech/example-funny.md

 ---
 title: "Funny Father of the Bride Speech Example"
-description: "Here's a gently humorous father of the bride speech example for you to study.
+description: "Here's a gently humorous Father of the Bride speech example for you to study.
 Just don't copy it word for word!"
 date: 2020-03-01
 image: "/images/posts/father-of-the-bride-speech-example-funny.jpg"
 categories: ["Father of the Bride Speech"]